Last updated: February 2024

 - Clearscore: check your credit score, for free.

 - EasyEquities: Sam's fave South African investment platform.
+Other options are Franc (good but they don't offer global funds) and OUTvest.

 - Splitwise: an app to help you keep track of money that your friends and family owe you.
 Very useful if you’re sharing expenses amongst a whole group of friends, like on a holiday.